awsdocs/aws-greengrass-developer-guide/doc_source/work-with-streams.md

 ## Create Message Stream<a name="streammanagerclient-create-message-stream"></a>

 To create a stream, a user\-defined Lambda function calls the create method and passes in a `MessageStreamDefinition` object\. `MessageStreamDefinition` includes the unique name for the stream and defines how stream manager should handle new data when the maximum stream size is reached\.
-Other stream properties include:
+You can use `MessageStreamDefinition` and its data types \(such as `ExportDefinition`, `StrategyOnFull`, and `Persistence`\) to define other stream properties\.
+These include:
 + The target AWS IoT Analytics channels and Kinesis data streams\.
 Stream manager exports the stream to target destinations automatically\.
 These AWS Cloud resources are created and maintained by the customer\.
-+ Stream priority\.
++ Export priority\.
 Stream manager exports higher priority streams before lower priority streams\.
 + Maximum batch size and batch interval\.
 Stream manager exports messages when either condition is met\.
 + Time\-to\-live \(TTL\)\.
 The amount of time to guarantee that the stream data is available for processing\.
 You should make sure that the data can be consumed within this time period\.
 This is not a deletion policy\.
 The data might not be deleted immediately after TTL period\.
 + Stream persistence\.
 Choose to save streams to the file system to persist data across core restarts or save streams in memory\.

+For more information about `MessageStreamDefinition`, see the SDK reference for your target language: [Python](https://aws.github.io/aws-greengrass-core-sdk-python/_apidoc/greengrasssdk.stream_manager.data.html#greengrasssdk.stream_manager.data.MessageStreamDefinition), [Java](https://aws.github.io/aws-greengrass-core-sdk-java/com/amazonaws/greengrass/streammanager/model/MessageStreamDefinition.html), or [Node\.js](https://aws.github.io/aws-greengrass-core-sdk-js/aws-greengrass-core-sdk.StreamManager.MessageStreamDefinition.html)\.

 **Note**
 `StreamManagerClient` also provides a target you can use to export streams to an HTTP server\.
 This target is intended for testing purposes only\.
 This target is not stable and is not supported for use in production environments\.

 The number of streams that you create depends on your hardware capabilities and business case\.
 One strategy is to create a stream for each target channel in AWS IoT Analytics or Kinesis data stream \(though you can define multiple targets for a stream\)\.
 A stream has a durable lifespan\.
 After a stream is created, your Lambda functions can just read and write to it\.
 However, you can't change a stream definition after it's created\.
 If you want to make changes, you must delete the stream and then recreate it\.
 When you delete a stream, all the stored data for the stream is deleted from the disk\.

 The following snippet creates a stream named `StreamName`\.
-It defines stream properties in a `MessageStreamDefinition` object\.
+It defines stream properties in the `MessageStreamDefinition` and supporting data types\.

 ------
 #### [ Python ]